Countries using DAB/DMB

-The radio technology known as Digital Audio Broadcasting (DAB and DAB+), and its TV sibling, Digital Multimedia Broadcasting (DMB), is being operated in several regions worldwide, either in the form of full services, or as feasibility studies.
+The radio technology Digital Audio Broadcasting (DAB and DAB+), and its television sibling, digital multimedia broadcasting (DMB), is operated in several regions worldwide, either in the form of full services, or as feasibility studies.

 As of 2017, 420 million people are able to receive DAB services, with over 2,100 DAB services on air in 38 countries.

 This article provides brief information on most of the regions using DAB, DAB+ and DMB.

-The majority of these services are using DAB+, with only Ireland, UK, Romania and Brunei still using a significant number of DAB services.
+The majority of these services are using DAB+, with only Ireland, the UK, Romania and Brunei still using a significant number of DAB services.

 Australia

 Australia was one of the first countries to commence large scale rollout of the newer DAB+ standard on 4 May 2009.
 As of 2017, nearly 25% of the population of the five metropolitan capitals (Sydney, Melbourne, Brisbane, Perth and Adelaide) were listening to DAB+ radio each week.
-Over 3 million digital radios have been sold with listeners being able to receive over 380 DAB+ devices.
+Over 3 million digital radios have been sold with listeners being able to receive over 380 DAB+ stations.